A construction of smooth varieties admitting small contractions: Introduction

-In particular, if $(r_1,r_2)=(3,1)$, then $X$ is a smooth weak Fano $4$-fold with $\rho(X)=8$ that admits a $K_X$-extremal small contraction.
-However, since $X$ is strictly weak Fano (and not Fano), it does not fully complement Casagrande's results.
-Constructing explicit Fano examples would likely require different choices of the initial variety $X''$ and centers, or substantially different methods.
-This remains an open problem.
+Since each such $X$ admits a $K_X$-extremal small contraction, it is not a product of del Pezzo surfaces.
+For instance, taking $(r_1,r_2)=(5,1)$ yields a smooth weak Fano fourfold with $\rho(X)=10$ that carries such a small contraction.
+However, since these examples are only weak Fano and not Fano, they do not directly complement Casagrande's result.
+Producing genuinely Fano examples of large Picard number in this way appears to require a different choice of the ambient variety $X''$ and of the centers, or substantially different methods, and we leave this as an open problem.

 \begin{Out} \Cref{section: preliminaries} collects preliminaries.
 In \cref{section: nefness of divisors on blowups}, we present general results on the nefness of divisors on blowups and prove \cref{introthm: nefness of H-E-F}. \Cref{section: construction} is devoted to the general blowup construction of varieties admitting small contractions.
 We analyze the relative nef cone and the cone of curves to prove \cref{introthm: existence of small contraction,introthm: flip}.
 Finally, \cref{section: weak Fano 4-fold} applies this theory to products of del Pezzo surfaces to prove \cref{introthm: weak Fano 4-fold of Picard number 8 with a small contraction}. \end{Out}